petemmccarthy/CV/README.md

 Makers Academy final project: Ruby on Rails based web application for helping friends decide where to meet and suggest places to eat, drink or what to do. | Test-driven Javascript application simulating a basic thermostat functions. | Test-driven Ruby application that can solve a Sudoku puzzle (W.I.P).

-Check out more of my code on my [Github Repositories].
+Check out more of my code in my [Github Repositories].

 ## Software and Web development